ellenary/chatblocks-counter/README.md

 ### Multiple Counters
 ellenary_multiple_counters.cbs shows how to use chatblocks to create multiple counters.
 ## IMPORTANT: INITIAL SET UP
+Create your storage bin and put its URL in the "counterBinURL" block area.
+I made my bin at https://www.npoint.io/ You take the npoint.io/docs/string-of-letters-and-numbers and put the the letters and numbers at the end of https://api.npoint.io/

+Keep that link secret for only you and trusted mods to keep people from deleting it.

 ### COMMON SET UP BUGS
 If you don't put in a bin then it won't work.
 If it's locked then it won't work.
 If it's private then it won't work.
 It needs to be public so that ChatBlocks has access to editing it for you.
-This makes your counter vulnerable to being hacked / deleted, so keep your bin private to only you and trusted mods!
+This is what makes your counter vulnerable to being hacked / deleted, so keep your bin private to only you and trusted mods!
 ### SET UP CUSTOMIZATION
-The counterNumericURL bin is locked so that it can't be broken.
+The counterNumericURL bin is locked so that it can't be broken/deleted.
 If you change the numeric bin to something lighter or more robust, that's up to you!
 The default is set to 100 since there have been instances where Twitch was being wonky so we streamed on Discord and needed to add 90 swears at the end of a stream.
 I don't think with average swear usage you'll need more than 1-15, really.
 ## IMPORTANT: WHAT GOES IN YOUR BIN
 >{"counter":0}